rathorearvind19/fastSCA/README.md

 	2. Define paths for parent dir to the downloaded power traces in def_design.py (variables 'idir' and 'odir')
 	3. All other variables should remain same in def_design.py if you are using dpa contest v2 dir structure
 	4. collectTraces and generatePowerModel variables should be 1 for running the attack for the first time.
 Can be made 0 when trace arrays are created and power models are generated from the 1st run.
+NOTE 2: look into computational aspects of correlation power analysis attack paper for more details about incremental CPA (https://link.springer.com/article/10.1007/s13389-016-0122-9)

 Sample commnand for CPA based on dpa contest v2 database: